A competitive tax system drives economic growth and job creation.

 While the provincial government has taken steps to make the province’s tax system more competitive (including the implementation of the Harmonized Sales Tax, elimination of the capital tax, and extension of the accelerated capital cost allowance for the manufacturing sector), there is still work left to be done.

-The OCC will continue to advocate for a competitive and simplified tax regime that is designed with a view to reducing the tax burden on job creators.
+We will continue to advocate for a competitive and simplified tax regime that is designed with a view to reducing the tax burden on job creators.

-The OCC encourages the government of Ontario to introduce reforms to the tax system, including:
+We encourage the government of Ontario to introduce reforms to the tax system, including:

 Lowering the Business Education Tax rate, and creating a uniform rate across the province.